jorritvm/infovis/README.md

 1. Copy `.env.template` to `.env` and configure the required secrets (e.g. port, password, ...)

-## Running the notebook
+## Running the notebook(s)
 1. Get the jupyter extension for vs code
-1. Install the dependencies in `etl/requirements.txt`
 1. Run the notebook from vs code using the ipython kernel.

 ## Running the dashboard
 1. Run the dash app in `app/app.py` from your IDEA of choice
-2. Browse to the browser.
+2. Explore the app using your web browser.

 ## Contribute
 1. Read the documentation in the `doc/` folder